geopan/geopan.github.io/_posts/2015-08-05-map-tile-server-mongodb-express-mapnik.md

 share: true
 ---

-Using Mongo for spatial data is possible but most of the examples I have seen are limited to point data.
-Using it as primary database system for geometric data is still unorthodox.
+Using Mongo for spatial data is possible but most of the examples on the Internet are limited to point data.
+Using it as datastore for geometric data is still unorthodox.
 This post will describe how to use Mongo that way and how to serve map tiles with Node, Express and Mapnik.

 ## What is a tile server ?